Melvin Van Peebles, godfather of Black cinema, dies at 89

-NEW YORK (AP) — Melvin Van Peebles, the groundbreaking playwright, musician and movie director whose work ushered in the “Blaxploitation” wave of the 1970s and influenced filmmakers long after, has died.
+NEW YORK (AP) — Melvin Van Peebles, the groundbreaking filmmaker, playwright and musician whose work ushered in the “blaxploitation” wave of the 1970s and influenced filmmakers long after, has died.
 He was 89.

-His family said in a statement that Van Peebles, father of the actor-director Mario Van Peebles, died Tuesday evening at his home in Manhattan.
+In statement, his family said that Van Peebles, father of the actor-director Mario Van Peebles, died Tuesday evening at his home in Manhattan.

 “Dad knew that Black images matter.
 If a picture is worth a thousand words, what was a movie worth?”
 Mario Van Peebles said in a statement Wednesday.
 “We want to be the success we see, thus we need to see ourselves being free.
 True liberation did not mean imitating the colonizer’s mentality.
 It meant appreciating the power, beauty and interconnectivity of all people.”

-Note: This story has been updated to correct the first name of the comic who stars in “Watermelon Man.”
-He is Godfrey Cambridge, not Godfey.